hatkidchan/mastoposter/README.md

 visibility levels.
 Note that `direct` visibility is always ignored so cannot be used here.

+#### `type = media`
+Filter that allows only some media types to be posted.

+`valid_media` is a space-separated list of media types from Mastodon API (`image`, `gifv`, `video`, `audio` or `unknown`).
+If your Fedi software has support for other types, they also should work.

+`mode` option defines the mode of operation: it can be either `include`, `exclude` or `only`.
+In case of `include`, filter will trigger when post has media with that type, but others are allowed as well. `exclude` is the
+opposite: if status has media with that type, filter won't trigger. `only` allows statuses with either no media, or listed types only.

 #### `type = combined`
 The most powerful filter 'cause it allows you to combine multiple filters using different operations.